-To link to this resource use: https://libraries.indiana.edu/resources/copa
+To link to this database use: https://libraries.indiana.edu/databases/copa

 Commercial patterns are full-scale tissue paper clothing patterns used by the home-sewer to create garments and accessories issued in the States as early as 1854.
 Originally full-scale patterns were included as supplements in fashion periodicals such as Frank Leslie's Illustrated Magazine and sold through by mail order.

 Commercial Pattern Archive contains several collections from the States, Canada and the UK represented in the database which functions like a Union Catalog of pattern collections.
 The cornerstone of CoPA is the Betty Williams Collection.
 Betty Williams, a theatrical costumer in New York City, pioneered research on commercial patterns in the early 1980s.
 She became a leader in the field, establishing a major personal pattern collection and encouraging others to actively participate in the collection and storage of patterns.
 Betty passed away in 1997 leaving a wealthy legacy of research, and an extensive pattern collection now housed at the University of Rhode Island.
 The Williams Collection is combined with the URI and Joy Spanabel Emery Collections in the Commercial Pattern Archive in URI Library Special Collections.